dtap001/use-case-context-pattern/README.md

 # Use Case Context Pattern
-A better battle tested way to handle frontend states in modern angular webapplications.
+A battle tested, easy way to handle frontend states in modern angular webapplications.

 ## Components